giswzy/WEI/README.md

 ## Scripts:
 GBM core code.r: The main code for running the GBM.

-Nonlinear relationship analysis core code.r: The main code for running the analysis nonlinear relationship.
+Nonlinear relationship analysis core code.r: The main code for executing the analysis of nonlinear relationships.

 RD-Merge.js: The main code for calculating RD index.